 SketchuCam or Fusion 360

 My first tests cuts were done with Sketchup and the SketchuCam plugin from the PhlatBoyz and it produces some good results.
 But like any software you need to spend time learning it.
 There are some great videos here

 I did find a few limitations when I was designing a brushless in-runner motor mount for my DeHavilland Mosquito and have started learning Fusion 360.
 I had a small crash with the Mosquito caused by the in-runner motor coming loose, so I decided to use my new OX CNC to make new and better mounts.
 A good opportunity to learn Fusion 360.

 Fusion 360 is free to use for students and hobbyist, I think you just need to re-register every year.
 Its a very impressive program but has a steep learning curve.
 I watched this series by Lars Christensen How to learn Fusion 360 CAM.
 Its aimed at high-end milling machines but the principles apply and Lars is very good.
 Also, another clever guy is Martin Barfoed he’s built an OX CNC and now uses Fusion 360 and has made some good Fusion 360 Videos

 Fusion 360 can also be used for 3D printing.
 I used it to build several parts for my RC aeroplanes and tri-copters.
 I lost the spinner from my Focke-Wulf 190A and couldn’t get hold of a new one so I set about making a new one with Fusion.
 It took me a few attempts but it worked out really well.
 Now if I lose it again I just print another.
 Here’s the link to the post 3D printed propeller spinner using Fusion 360

-My recommendation would be to start with Sketchup and the SketchuCam plugin and then move on to Fusion if you need to.
+My recommendation would be to start with Sketchup and the SketchuCam plugin and then move on to Fusion.